mvlabs/codingStandard/README.md

 ## Sniffers
 `MultiLineDeclarationSniffer`:

-This sniffer do everything the Squiz Sniffer with the same name does, but it support the return type of PHP 7 in a multiline function declaration, with the following syntax:
+This sniffer do everything the Squiz Sniffer with the same name does, but it supports the return type of PHP 7 in a multiline function declaration, with the following syntax:

 ````